Dear reader of ADxS.org, please excuse the disruption.

 Adaptive down- or upregulation of receptor systems or neuroplastic processes are assumed to be further mechanisms of action.19

 Serotonergic medication should be discontinued gradually over at least the same period of time in order to avoid side effects.
 According to other reports, discontinuation of serotonergic medication can last up to six months.
-We now have a large number of reports from ADHD sufferers who have had little benefit from antidepressant medication, but who have suffered massive side effects, especially when discontinuing antidepressants, which have far exceeded the side effects of ADHD medication in terms of severity.
+We now have a large number of reports from people with ADHD who have had little benefit from antidepressant medication, but who have suffered massive side effects, especially when discontinuing antidepressants, which have exceeded the side effects of ADHD medication many times over in terms of severity.

 Due to the slow dosage response, serotonergic medication should not be increased, omitted or discontinued at short notice.